 Shawarma may literally be one of the first dishes Zee and I fell in love with as children.
 We practically grew up eating it while living in a city in the Middle East when we were kids.
 That’s how our love for shawarma began, and we’re still going strong with it!

-This dish is super versatile too.
-You can add as many veggies as you like, or have it only with the chicken and garlic sauce or just have the rice with some veggies or… change it up in whatever way you like!
-I’ve tried this recipe in so many different ways, and every variation is unique and absolutely scrumptious.
+This recipe is super versatile too.
+You can add as many veggies as you like, or have it only with the chicken and garlic sauce (just drizzle it with some olive oil on top and enjoy!) or just have the rice with some veggies or… change it up in whatever way you like!

 This is one of the best chicken rice bowls I’ve ever had, and I really hope you fall in love with it too 😊.